 England captain Harry Kane ‘staying at Tottenham this summer’

-Harry Kane says he is “staying at Tottenham this summer” after accepting he will not be joining Manchester City this season.
+Harry Kane says he is “staying at Tottenham this summer” after accepting he will not be joining Manchester City, with boss Nuno Espirito Santo hailing the news as “fantastic”.

 The England captain, who is the club’s second highest all-time scorer, was desperate to sign for the Premier League champions in order to win silverware and Pep Guardiola publicly said that City were interested in signing him.